JamesBurns1/checklist/README.md

 # checklist
-Add items to a checklist
+Add items to a checklist built with React